hns258/archived-ecm/readme.md

 Type: `object: {title: string; url: string}`\
 Default: `{}`

 Add a `Search with {searchEngine}` menu item when right-clicking text.

-This allows use of a search engine besides Google (e.g., Bing and DuckDuckGo).
-The `title` and `url` (with query syntax used in Chrome) of the desired search engine need to be provided.
+This allows the use of a search engine besides Google (e.g., Bing and DuckDuckGo).
+The `title` and `url` of the desired search engine need to be provided.
 The `{searchEngine}` placeholder will be replaced by `title`.

+Properties:

+`title` - string - Title/name of search engine

+`url` - string - URL of search engine (with query syntax used in Chrome)

 Examples:
 ```js